 The effectiveness of every undergraduate organization is in some way tied to its ability to raise funds.
-As this guidebook suggests, there are many ways for an organization to do so.
+As this guide suggests, there are many ways for an organization to do so.
 The subject of this section is independent fund raising.

-"What is independent fund raising?"
+What is independent fund raising?

 In an independent fund raising effort, a single organization has final authority over and responsibility for all revenues and costs.
 This sponsor organization is also held accountable if its fundraising effort violates any undergraduate regulations.
 Independent fundraising efforts are often the principal source of funding for undergraduate organizations, and, as such, it is of critical importance that they are successful.
-The purpose of this section is to provide general advice about how undergraduate organizations may conduct effective independent fundraising efforts.
-For the sake of clarity, this section divides its contents by posing several simple questions.

-"Why fundraise independently?"
+Why fundraise independently?

 Independent fund raising often provides organizations with the bulk of their funding and is usually the most dependable kind of fund raising.
-In its other sections, this guidebook discusses several ways in which an organization can capitalize on resources provided by the administration, seek funding outside of Yale, and coordinate its actions with other student groups.
-These means of fund raising are important, but they often demand a great deal of time and patience.
+In its other sections, this guide discusses several ways in which an organization can capitalize on resources provided by the administration, seek funding outside of Yale, and coordinate its actions with other student groups.
+These means of fund raising are important, but they often demand a great deal of time and patience, in addition to some luck.
 To avoid these frustrations, many organizations turn their focus to independent activities.
 Sometimes, by demonstrating an organization's abilities and seriousness, independent efforts actually improve that organization's chances of receiving other outside assistance.
 Even an organization whose funding is already provided for (whether by the administration or by their alumni) may wish to employ the strategies of independent fundraising.
 For such an organization, independent fund raising techniques may supplement their present funding resources and enable them to sponsor events of a scale otherwise impossible.

-Example: The Yale College Council is provided a yearly operating budget by the administration's Student Budget Advisory Committee.
+Example: The Yale College Council is provided a yearly operating budget in the General Account of the University.
 This budget is significant.
-But it is not enough to cover the costs of its campus wide events.
-The YCC, therefore, makes use of independent fund raising strategies when it sponsors events (charging admission to the Winter Ball).
+But it is not nearly enough to cover the costs of the campuswide events it produces yearly.
+The YCC, therefore, makes use of independent fund raising strategies when it sponsors events, such as charging admission to the Winter Ball.
 In the eyes of the administration and other student groups, these events then become tests of the YCC's seriousness, competence and responsibility.
 Depending on the YCC's successes or failures in sponsoring its independent fund raising campaigns, the administration and other student groups are then more (or less) likely to work with the YCC on future projects.

-"Should the event be held?"
+Should the event be held?

 The importance of this question is not always obvious.
 But there are serious differences between undergraduate organizations and not every fund raising technique is appropriate to every group.
-An organization should evaluate its strengths and weaknesses before deciding upon a fund raiser.
-An organization's reputation, institutional memory, participation, financial resources and traditions should each be accounted for.
+An organization should evaluate its strengths and weaknesses before deciding upon a fundraiser.
+An organization's reputation, institutional memory, level of student participation, financial resources and traditions should each be accounted for.

-Example: The YCC has a fairly strong reputation for sponsoring an enjoyable Winter Ball.
-The YCC has been sponsoring Winter Balls for several years now, and many of its current members remember how it was organized last year.
-These veterans and those new to the council will likely volunteer to invest their time during January and see this year's Winter Ball become another success.
+Example: The YCC has a fairly strong reputation for sponsoring an enjoyable Winter Ball for many years now.
+These veteran members and those new to the YCC will likely volunteer to invest their time and energy to see the Winter Ball become a success each year.
 In terms of financial resources, the YCC has enough to cover the event's initial costs and is likely to raise enough with ticket sales to cover the rest.
-There is also a tradition within the YCC of hosting the only campus wide, semi-formal dance.
-Each of these characteristics factor into the decision making process of the YCC when it asks whether or not it should host a Winter Ball this year.
+The fact that it has become tradition for the YCC to host the only campus wide, semi-formal dance provides a level of security in that a large number of students will likely attend.
+Each of these characteristics factor into the decision making process of the YCC officers when they ask whether or not a Winter Ball should be hosted each year.

-"At whom is the fund raiser targeted?"
+At whom is the fundraiser targeted?